 High-Intensity Interval Training (HIIT)

-The results showed that people who ran for 45 minutes nonstop had a smaller testosterone rise than those who alternated between intense sprints and easy jogs every 90 seconds .
+Participants doing 45-minute continuous runs had lower testosterone increases than those alternating between high-intensity sprints and easy jogs every 90 seconds .

 While it's easy to imagine that having more testosterone means having a lot of biceps (and inversely), this doesn't imply you should only practice upper-body workouts.

-One research divided individuals into two groups: arm-only workouts and leg-and-arm workouts.
+One research by the National Institute of health divided individuals into two groups: arm-only workouts and leg-and-arm workouts.

 Results demonstrated that testosterone production was much greater in those who activated both their upper and lower bodies .